-The Chatham Islands are located about 800 kilometres to the east of the South Island and have a resident population of about 600 people.
-With a road network of about 180 kilometres across a number of islands spread over a 40-kilometre radius, road maintenance and improvements at this remote territory are an ongoing challenge.
+Just over 600 people live in the Chatham Islands, which are located about 800 kilometres to the east of the South Island.
+With a road network of about 180 kilometres across a number of islands, maintaining roads in this remote territory is an ongoing challenge.